-^{122.} Henderson v.
-Thomas, 913 F.Supp.2d 1267 (M.D.
+^{120.} Henderson v.
+Thomas, 913 F.Supp.2d 1267, 1289-1290 (M.D.
 Ala.
-2012) (finding HIV to not constitute a direct threat justifying segregation of HIV-positive prisoners at correctional facilities).
+2012) (finding HIV to not constitute a direct threat justifying segregation of HIV-positive incarcerated people at correctional facilities).

-Other courts have looked at specific programs to decide whether HIV-positive prisoners are qualified.
-123 For more information on segregation (separation) of HIV-positive prisoners from the general population, and other issues of special interest to HIV-positive prisoners, see Chapter 26 of the JLM, "Infectious Diseases: AIDS, Hepatitis, Tuberculosis, and MRSA in Prison."
+Other courts have looked at specific programs to decide whether HIV-positive incarcerated people are qualified.121 For more information on segregation (separation) of HIV-positive incarcerated people from the general population, and other issues of special interest to HIV-positive incarcerated people, see Chapter 26 of the JLM, "Infectious Diseases: AIDS, Hepatitis, Tuberculosis, and MRSA in Prison."